PRECIOUS-Gold firms as stocks recover, euro lifts from lows

 investors too much, but with Greek debt talks at an impasse,

-pressure has been loaded on the bloc to build up its defenses.
+pressure has been loaded on the bloc to build up its defences.

 Gold's relationship to bad news on the euro zone debt crisis